 Potential reward: Inflation protection

-Investment properties have the potential to hedge inflation in 2 ways: with rising rents and rising property values.
-Rental income can provide a particularly good inflation hedge if you have a fixed-rate mortgage on the property, says Stoddard.
-"Rents generally go up over time, but the payment on a fixed-rate mortgage stays the same," she notes.
+Rental properties have the potential to hedge inflation with rising rents and property values.
+Rental income can provide a particularly good inflation hedge if you have a fixed-rate mortgage on the property.
+Rent generally go up over time, but the payment on a fixed-rate mortgage stays the same, and your payments go towards paying down the principal balance over time.

 Pitfalls to avoid